A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-According to Tables \ref{table:result2_iter} and \ref{table:result2_summary}, $\mathcal{MP}_\text{lazy}$ outperforms $\mathcal{MP}_\text{iter}$ in most cases, while maintaining explanatory power above 90\% of $\mathcal{MP}_\text{base}$.
-In cases $\mathcal{MP}_\text{lazy}$ finds an optimal solution, $\mathcal{MP}_\text{lazy}$ is appreciably faster than $\mathcal{MP}_\text{iter}$.
-Moreover, by comparing performance measures $E$ and $\pi$ for alternative solutions, we can see that alternative solutions from our model dominate those from the iterative model in terms of the statistical significance of the coefficients, while differences in explanatory power can be ignored in most cases.
-Furthermore, in Framing ($k=7$), our model finds a better solution for both explanatory power and statistical significance.
-Even though the three cases that $\mathcal{MP}_\text{iter}$ performs better in $E$ (Bodyfat ($k=6$), Winequalityred ($k=6$), and Framing ($k=8$)), $\mathcal{MP}_\text{lazy}$ outperforms $\mathcal{MP}_\text{iter}$ in $\pi$.
-Hence, our solutions are not outperformed by the iterative solutions.
-Several results in the Bodyfat and Barro datasets indicate that the explanatory power of our model is less than 80\% of the $\mathcal{MP}_\text{base}$.
-However, $\mathcal{MP}_\text{lazy}$ clearly outperforms the $\mathcal{MP}_\text{iter}$ in the sense of the statistical significance of coefficients in these cases.
+According to Tables \ref{table:result2_iter} and \ref{table:result2_summary}, $\mathcal{MP}_\text{lazy}$ outperforms $\mathcal{MP}_\text{iter}$ in most cases, while maintaining an explanatory power around 87\% of $\mathcal{MP}_\text{base}$.
+In cases where $\mathcal{MP}_\text{lazy}$ finds an optimal solution, $\mathcal{MP}_\text{lazy}$ is appreciably faster than $\mathcal{MP}_\text{iter}$.
+Moreover, by comparing performance measures $E$ and $\pi$ for the alternative solutions, we can see that the alternative solutions from our model outperform those from the iterative model in terms of the statistical significance of the coefficients, while differences in the explanatory power can be ignored in most cases.
+Furthermore, for Barro ($k=6$), Carseats ($k=9$), Framing ($k=7$), and Hprice3 ($k=10$), our model finds a better solution in terms of both explanatory power and statistical significance.
+Several results in the Bodyfat and Barro datasets indicate that the explanatory power of our model is less than 80\% of $\mathcal{MP}_\text{base}$.
+However, $\mathcal{MP}_\text{lazy}$ clearly outperforms $\mathcal{MP}_\text{iter}$ in terms of the statistical significance of the coefficients in these cases.